 I usually just try a few to see if they are done. 🙂

-If you are interested in learning more about dehydrating I highly recommend Tammy Gangloff’s book – The Ultimate Dehydrator Cookbook.
-Here directions are easy to follow and she provides a lot of helpful hits for beginners and intermediate users alike.
+- If you are interested in learning more about dehydrating I highly recommend Tammy Gangloff’s book – The Ultimate Dehydrator Cookbook.
+Her directions are easy to follow and she provides a lot of helpful hints for beginners and intermediate users alike.

 Receive Our Newsletter